bolderkat/elbow-saver/README.md

 At present, the app consists of the core timer that guides the user through the exercise timing and repetitions.
 Unit and integration tests ensure the timer functions as intended.

-Future features to include detailed exercise instructions, exercise session logging, and pain level tracking over time.
+Future features to include:
+- Detailed exercise instructions
+- Exercise session logging
+- Pain level tracking over time